laravelio/laravel.io/contributing.md

 # Contributing Guide

 We welcome contributions to the Laravel.io project.
-Please read the following guide on how to send in pull requests.
+Please read the following guide before posting an issue or sending in pull requests.

+## Issues

+- **Feature requests** need to describe as thoroughly as possible and perhaps contain some info on how you would implement it
+- **Bug reports** need to be described in detail what the problem is, how it was triggered and perhaps contain a possible solution
+- **Questions** are free to be asked about the internals of the codebase and about the project

 ## Pull Requests